 Enjoy a final early morning game drive as we leave Etosha Park and make our way to Namibia's capital city, Windhoek.
-Upon arrival in Windhoek we take a short walking tour of the city centre, before heading to our overnight lodge.
+Upon arrival in Windhoek, we take a short walking tour of the city centre to see its major landmarks and main attractions.
 Tonight you have the chance to try game meat at Windhoek’s most famous eatery, Joe’s Beer House, and stop in at a German-style pub.
 We spend the night in en-suite rooms at a lodge on a small game farm outside of the city.

-Departing from Windhoek we make our way out of Namibia, crossing into the Kalahari Desert region of Botswana.
+Departing from Windhoek we travel east through Namibia, crossing into the Kalahari Desert region of Botswana.
 From the border we drive through the rural countryside of Botswana, dotted with villages and roaming livestock.

 Later we arrive at our lodge in Ghanzi, and this evening we experience some traditional tribal dancing by the San community.
 The traditional San (Bushman) people are the original inhabitants of Southern Africa having lived in the area for over 30 000 years, surviving the harsh conditions as hunter-gatherers.